What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 If you’ve moved up from bad to fair credit or from fair to good, there’s a good chance your eligible to apply for a new class of credit cards that weren’t available to you when your credit scores were lower.

 The same thing will happen when you move from fair to good credit, too.
-One of the biggest differences will be APR, the interest rate you’re charged when you don’t pay your balance in full.
+One of the most significant differences will be APR, the interest rate you’re charged when you don’t pay your balance in full.

 The Build Card’s APR is 29.9% and applies to all purchases the moment you make them, whereas the Citi Simplicity has an introductory APR of 0% for 21 months and a regular APR of between 13.99% and 23.99%.